Denver Decriminalizes Psilocybin Mushrooms

 What Are Psilocybin Mushrooms?

-Psilocybin mushrooms are a hallucinogenic substance that induces feelings of euphoria and distortion of perception in consumers.
-The mushrooms usually start to have an effect within 30 minutes after consumption and last between four to six hours.
-Psilocybin mushrooms are considered to be a Schedule I drug by the U.S. Drug Enforcement Administration (DEA).
+Psilocybin Mushrooms are a hallucinogenic substance that induces feelings of euphoria and distortion of perception in consumers.
+The mushrooms usually start to have an effect within 30 minutes after consumption and last between four to 6 hours.
+Psilocybin Mushrooms are considered to be a Schedule I drug by the U.S. Drug Enforcement Administration (DEA).
 According to the DEA, Schedule I drugs are not approved for medical use and have a high potential for abuse and dependence.

 The physical and mental effects of the mushrooms can vary between people, but common side effects include: